Communication

 When writing content, link to relevant internal pages that provide further information or expand on specific topics.
 This keeps users engaged on your website and signals importance to search engines.

 Another thing you can do is to add structured data or schema markup to your pages.
-These are modern versions of meta tags, including additional code snippets on your site that power Google’s rich results.
+These are modern versions of meta tags, including additional code snippets on your site that power Google’s rich results, not to mention that it also helps your discoverability by Large Language Models (LLMs) like ChatGPT, Gemini, Preplexity and more.

 Appearing in rich results can contribute to a higher click-through rate (CTR) and, therefore, more traffic and higher ranking on Google.
 In fact, most SEO plugins allow you to add structured data markup to your pages in a user-friendly way.
 Investigate if this feature is available on your backend, and contact your developer if you don’t have it yet.